 We are located in the Main Administration building.
 Please visit our webpage as it changes on a daily basis.
 You can also contact us by phone at (559)305-7100 or by fax (559) 637-1028.

-RHS will be taking students to the Career Tech Night in Fresno on October 14th.
+RHS will be taking students to the Career Tech Expo in Fresno on October 17th.
 Students and parents can speak with business and industry professionals about career planning tools for future employment in four targeted industries: automotive/transportation, building trades/construction, manufacturing, utilities, and medical careers.
 Pick up a permission slip to save your spot on our bus.